Sheshan-Danuksha/questionapp/README.md

 Easily accessible and customizable for personal or educational use.

+## Key Features
+- Access to a database of Object-Oriented System Analysis and Design questions.
+- User-friendly interface for easy navigation.
+- Support for practicing various topics within Object-Oriented System Analysis and Design.
+- Helpful tool for students preparing for exams in Object-Oriented System Analysis and Design courses.
+- Easily accessible and customizable for personal or educational use.

-Technologies Used:
+## Technologies Used
-PHP
+- PHP
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript

-How to Use:
+## How to Use
-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Set up a PHP server environment.
+2. Set up a PHP server environment.
-Open the application in your web browser.
+3. Open the application in your web browser.
-Start practicing by answering questions from the database.
+4. Start practicing by answering questions from the database.

-Contributions:
+##Contributions:
 Contributions to the project are welcome!
 Whether it's adding new questions, improving existing features, or suggesting enhancements, feel free to fork the repository and submit pull requests.